 If you are struggling with addiction but wonder if mental illness was there all along and is waiting in silence to jeopardize your recovery, I want you to know, help is out there for you.
 Find a counselor or a doctor who understands both addiction and mental illness and is willing to create an individualized treatment plan that will maximize your chances of success.

-© Copyright 2011 by Elvita Kondili, LPC, therapist in Charlotte, North Carolina.
+© Copyright 2011 by Elvita Kondili, LPC.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.